lwkchan/CV/README.md

 ## Skills

 #### Clean coder
-During Makers Academy, I learned and practised OOP principles, such as SOLID and DRY.
+At Makers Academy, I learned and practised OOP principles, such as SOLID and DRY.
 I also practised Extreme Programming methodologies; this has influenced the way I work with other people and has nurtured my responsibility to test-drive the code I write (TDD/BDD).
 I would like to work at a company which values these principles as much as I do.

 #### Learner
 It's never about the end goal of mastering something.
 Rather, I am energised by the process of learning new skills and subjects.
 I enjoy challenging myself with new topics and new ways of learning - hence the varying university degrees of Classics and Philosophy, and now the move to Software Development.